nrabinowitz/timemap/README.txt

 Dependencies: Google Maps API v2, SIMILE Timeline v1.2 Thanks to Jörn Clausen (http://www.oe-files.de) for initial concept and code.

-/*!
- * TimeMap Copyright 2008 Nick Rabinowitz.
- * Licensed under the MIT License (see LICENSE.txt)
- */

 Files in the project, in order of importance:

 Packed files (YUI Compressor)
-- timemap_full.pack.js:  The library and helper files
+- timemap_full.pack.js:  The library and all helper files
 - timemap.pack.js:       Just the library file

 Source files
 - timemap.js:       The core TimeMap library
-- timemapinit.js:  Initialization helper script
+- manipulation.js:  Additional functions to manipulate a TimeMap after loading
 - jsonloader.js:    A helper script to load remote JSON data
 - metawebloader.js  A helper script to load remote Metaweb data

 Documentation
 - LICENSE.txt:     The license